✔ Inclusion (Safety Nets, Gestures & Question Posters)

 The Latin esse covers Location, Existence, and Identity, so its basic set of Super verbs is what I call the Quaint Quīntum (esse, habēre, placēre, īre, velle), but why stop there?
 Miriam Patrick added three more concepts:

-CI rock stars, like Chris Stolz, have embraced the idea of jumping right into stories from day 1, although a more traditional practice is to use Total Physical Response (TPR) for the first 10 hours of CI instruction.
+CI rock stars, like Chris Stolz, have embraced the idea of jumping right into stories from day 1 (and if you do, consider the No Travel story script), although a more traditional practice is to use Total Physical Response (TPR) for the first 10 hours of CI instruction.
 Whether or not you start with a story hook, it’s a good idea to keep TPR handy because it’s particularly effective to shelter vocabulary.
 I recommend returning to TPR from time to time even after those initial 10 hours.
 So, if you have a good imagination, or experience with TPR, just post a word wall and create funny sequences.
-Here’s one with enough stuff to keep things interesting for a while:

 If you’re less comfortable with ex tempore TPR, or looking for some visual stimulation for class, I’ve created this PowerPoint presentation: